 You can set up notifications for when bidding gets low or high, you’re not winning many bidding auctions and more.

-This way, you can step in and change your strategy when your results fall below or exceed expectations.
+This way, you can step in and change your strategy when your results are out of sync with your expectations.

 Choosing a manual bidding strategy can make it tough to manage your campaign, but it can also yield the best Google Ads results if done well.